brettz9/asyouwish/README.md

 2. instanceof issues with chrome content
     1. e.g., the wrapping within AsYouWish (using specialPowers/proxies)
-    does not work with SDK Widget (/addon-sdk-1.12/lib/sdk/widget.js) which checks for instanceof Panel (resolved in AsYouWish by changing this code to duck type)
+    does not work with SDK Widget (/addon-sdk-1.12/lib/sdk/widget.js) which checks for instanceof Panel (resolved within AsYouWish by changing this code to duck type)
     2. workarounds most likely needed for other instanceof usages within the SDK (no way to get SDK to [use custom instanceOf function](https://bugzilla.mozilla.org/show_bug.cgi?id=823790)